Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/GORD.md

 # Information
 GORD is reflux of gastric contents from stomach to esophagus, due to *failure* of the **lower esophageal sphincter**.
-This causes irritation of esophageal mucosa
+This causes irritation of esophageal mucosa.

+It is a **clinical diagnosis** based on symptoms.
+However, an endoscopy is done in alarming symptoms as it can indicate [[Esophageal Cancer]].
+See [[#Investigations]]
 ![[Pasted image 20230517213830.png]]

+It **can** occur in pediatric population, especially those with immature lower esophageal symptoms.
+This leads to:
+- Vomiting
+- Crying

 > [!Important]+ Summary
 - Important point